shiroinekotfs/ata-port-patch/Part 2 - Patching ATA.md

 ### 1. Looking for backup files

 I first thought that Microsoft ATA is written in C# of the .NET 4 family (maybe .NET 4.6.1).
 However, it is hard to determine which file defines port configuration, so I found out just by taking a look at the files in the "Backup" folder.
-There is an notable key in those backup files under JSON.
+There is a notable key in those backup files under JSON.

 ```json
 "CenterWebApplicationConfiguration": {